 My lab also studies the role of glycans on platelets, the smallest blood cell, in the formation of abnormal blood clots, which are the cause of common forms of heart attack and stroke.

-In patients with colitis and colorectal tumors, we’ve found that O-glycans are different than in those with normal intestinal systems.
-There’s a chance a lack of this sugar in the intestines might cause these diseases.
-So we’re also exploring this hypothesis—in hopes of using the knowledge we gain to treat intestinal diseases.
+In patients with colitis and colorectal tumors, we’ve found that O-glycans are different than in patients with normal intestinal systems.
+So, we’re also exploring whether abnormalities of this sugar in the intestines might actually cause these diseases—in hopes of using the knowledge we gain to treat these intestinal diseases.

 M.D., Binzhou Medical College, China, 1982

 Scientific Consultant, American Stem Cell, Inc., CA, 2006